Battle of Guam (1944): Civil affairs

 U.S. Marine Corps trucks on a road into Agana, July 1944.
 The town was heavily damaged during the bombardment that preceded the U.S. Invasion earlier in the month.

 Twelve civil affairs officers were attached to the III Amphibious Corps for the Guam operation.
-A platoon of fifty men was assigned to them and given special instruction.
+A platoon of 50 was assigned to them and given special instruction.
 Requisitions were placed for civil affairs relief stores, including two thousand shelter tents, tarpaulins, canned milk, rice and tools, but they had a low priority, and were stored deep in ships' holds.
 By the time the stores reached the beaches, the battle was moving north, and thousands of civilians had made their way to the American lines.
 On 31 July, the 77th Infantry Division overran the main camps.
 The guards were killed or fled.

-A camp for civilians was established in the ruined town of Agat on 25 July, but due to lack of room, the civilians there were move to a new location further south on 30 July.
+A camp for civilians was established in the ruined town of Agat on 25 July, but due to the lack of room, the civilians there were moved to a new location further south on 30 July.
 By 5 August the camp held 6,689 inhabitants.
 Another camp was established on the outskirts of Agana on 1 August, and a third for 4,000 refugees at the former Japanese concentration camp at Manenggon.
 Refugees were fed using captured Japanese supplies, which included 85.7 ST of rice, 185 USgal of soy sauce, 150 cases of canned noodles and 500 cases of tinned fish.
 By mid-August, the camps held 18,000 Chamorros.